uwdata/latent-space-cartography/README.md

 ## I want to see how it works

-We provide example datasets on three different data types / scenarios:

-1. `emoji`: image generation.
-We scraped ~24,000 emoji images from the web, trained several Variational Auto-Encoders (VAEs) and obtained latent spaces capable of hallucinating new emojis.
-(Warning: this dataset is 3.3 GB in size so it will take a while to download.)
-2. `tybalt`: scientific feature learning.
-The 100-dimensional latent space encodes gene expression in cancer patients, fit using a Variational Auto-Encoder by [Way & Green](https://github.com/greenelab/tybalt).
-3. `glove_6b`: natural language processing.
-These spaces contain the top 10,000 words from pretrained 50-, 100-, 200-, and 300-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/) word embeddings.

 To start using latent space cartography (LSC), first pick an example dataset.
 Then, run the following commands in your console (we only support macOS, though it might work on Linux too):

 ```bash